 Why Choose a Rifle That Accepts Hunting and Nato Military Loads

 The USA, Canada, Iceland, and 27 European countries are heavily stocked with these rounds.
 To say they are common is an understatement.
 If there is a conflict similar to what we currently see in certain parts of the world near NATO lines, having a weapon that can use available ammo is to your advantage.
-If you are in a NATO territory, roll with NATO.
+If you are in NATO territory, roll with NATO.

 4. The Pistol/Handgun

 While a pistol is far from a powerful firearm with a very short effective range, it is critical to your stores.
-If you’re on your own and forced to travel on foot, you may feel the need to carry two firearms.
+If you’re on your own and forced to travel on foot, you may need to carry two firearms.
 Taking a second long gun is an inexcusable weight expense.
 Enter the pistol.
 A compact and easy-to-carry pistol can ride… shotgun?
 (I’ll see myself out!)

 Though they are nowhere near as powerful as any other firearms on this list, pistols have advantages.
 Pistols are the only real easy-to-conceal firearm, ammo is cheap and plentiful, and their accessibility can make them your first line of defense.
 And they’re a lot of fun at the range.